hamiceis/event-plataform/README.md

 - Back-end = <a href="https://app.hygraph.com/" alt="back-end">Hygraph</a>

-## Caso desejar fazer uma cópia do projeto:
+## Caso queira clonar o repositório:

 - Fazer uma copía do schema do Ignite-lab nesse link :  <a href="https://rseat.in/lab-graphcms">Hygraph</a>
 - Criar váriaveis de ambiente: {